harrism04/slideofhand/memory-bank/activeContext.md

 - Conditionally styling components for different view modes (e.g., normal vs. full-screen) using state and Tailwind CSS.

 ## Learnings & Project Insights
-- Dependency issues in third-party libraries can be complex to resolve within a specific build environment (Next.js/Webpack/pnpm).
-Sometimes, temporarily disabling features reliant on problematic dependencies is a pragmatic approach.
+- Dependency issues in third-party libraries (like `pdf-parse` and its own dependencies like `debug`) can be complex to resolve within a specific build environment (Next.js/Webpack/pnpm/Vercel).
+Removing the problematic dependency was the chosen solution for Vercel build stability.
 - The choice of Supabase client initialization (`createClient` vs. `createBrowserClient`) is critical for how sessions are persisted (localStorage vs. cookies) and shared in a Next.js SSR context.
 - When debugging auth issues, tracing the presence and flow of authentication cookies from the browser through to server-side request handlers is essential.
 - RLS policies rely on a valid authenticated session being available to the database.
 If the session is `null` at the API route level, RLS will typically block operations.